Ohio Attorney General

 The Ohio attorney general is the chief legal officer of the state of Ohio in the United States.
 The office is filled by general election, held every four years.
-The current Ohio attorney general is Republican Dave Yost.
+The current Ohio attorney general is Republican Andy Wilson.
+On May 7, 2026, Dave Yost announced he would resign as Attorney General, effective June 7, to join Alliance Defending Freedom, a conservative Christian legal advocacy group.
+On May 11, Governor Mike DeWine announced that Andy Wilson, Ohio's Public Safety Director, would serve as Interim Attorney General upon Yost's resignation.

 History

 The office of the attorney general was first created by the Ohio General Assembly by statute in 1846.
 The attorney general's principal duties were to give legal advice to the state government, to represent the state in legal matters, and to advise the state's county prosecutors.
 Originally, the attorney general was appointed by the legislature.
 With the adoption of Ohio's second constitution in 1851, the attorney general became an elected office.
 The attorney general's duties were drawn very generally at that time.

 In 1952, the General Assembly passed a statute that added to the attorney general's responsibilities, including trusteeship over charitable trusts, and legal advice to more government agencies.
 The act stated that the attorney general could prosecute individuals only if the governor requested so in writing.
 Starting in 1954, the term of office was increased from two years to four years.

 In 2008 Nancy H. Rogers was appointed following the resignation of Marc Dann.
 A special election was held in 2008 to find a permanent replacement; then–Ohio State Treasurer Richard Cordray (D) beat out Michael Crites (R), and Robert M. Owens (I) for the position.

 The Solicitor General of Ohio is the top appellate lawyer in the attorney general's office.

 In November 2014, Ohio Attorney General Mike DeWine secured a $22 million settlement from the credit score company ScoreSense, which is owned by the company One Technologies.
 DeWine had filed civil charges against the company along with the Illinois attorney general and Federal Trade Commission.
 Ohio consumers and state government will receive a portion of the settlement.
 According to the FTC, One Technologies "lured customers with "free access" to their credit scores and then billed them a recurring fee of $29.95 per month..."
 Over 200,000 consumers had filed complaints against the company.